 Ensuring a Fair and Secure Testing Environment

 All students should have the same opportunity to succeed on AP Exams.
-The AP Program maintains strict test administration and security procedures to prevent incidents or improper conduct that could disrupt the test administration or give any student an unfair advantage.
+The AP Program maintains strict exam administration and security procedures to prevent incidents or improper conduct that could disrupt the exam administration or give any student an unfair advantage.

-The AP Coordinator’s Manual, Part 2, along with the AP Exam Instructions provides the information needed to order, prepare for, administer, return, and pay for paper and pencil AP Exams.
+The AP Coordinator’s Manual, Part 2 provides the information needed to prepare for, administer, return, and pay for AP Exams.
+The AP Exam Instructions contains all instructions that proctors will provide to students on exam day.
 Follow all the procedures to help your school reduce risks of testing irregularities and security issues.

 Informing Students of the Importance of Exam Security

-Exam security information for students is in the AP Exam Terms and Conditions (cb.org/apexamterms).
-We’ll send reminders to students about reviewing the Terms and Conditions.
+Exam security information for students will be in the AP Exam Terms and Conditions.
+We’ll email schools and students when the Terms and Conditions are available, and we’ll send reminders to students about reviewing them.
 Ensure students have reviewed them before the exam administration.
-On exam day, students sign a statement on their answer sheet acknowledging they’ve read and agree to the AP Exam Terms and Conditions.
+On exam day (or when submitting their work through the AP Digital Portfolio), students acknowledge they’ve read and agree to the AP Exam Terms and Conditions.

 In Case of a Security Breach

-College Board will prohibit individuals from taking the SAT, SAT Subject Tests, CLEP, or AP Exams when we conclude they have deliberately gained or attempted to gain or share an unfair advantage on any College Board test, or otherwise threatened the integrity of the test.
-Examples include viewing or capturing images with a cell phone on test day or being caught with a “cheat sheet” containing test content, answer keys, or other content that would provide an unfair advantage.
+College Board will prohibit individuals from taking the SAT, CLEP, or AP Exams when we conclude they have deliberately gained or attempted to gain or share an unfair advantage on any College Board test, or otherwise threatened the integrity of the test.
+Examples include viewing or capturing images with a cell phone on exam day or being caught with a “cheat sheet” containing test content, answer keys, or other content that would provide an unfair advantage.

 The duration of an individual’s ban may vary depending on the circumstances and severity of the violation, as determined by College Board.
 College Board reserves the right to share information, including the names of banned test takers, with their attending high schools and interested higher education institutions.